-- Enjoy up to 12 ounces a week of fish and shellfish that are low in mercury (see below) - Drink non-fat or low-fat milk.
+- Enjoy up to 12 ounces a week of fish and shellfish that are low in mercury (see handout) - Drink non-fat or low-fat milk.
 If you feel bloated or have other digestive issues, try smaller amounts with meals, lactose-free milk, hard cheeses or yogurt. - You may drink up to 2 cups of brewed coffee or 5 cups of tea each day.
 Over 200 mg of caffeine per day may increase your risk of miscarriage.
-For reference, a cup of brewed coffee contains about 100 mg, and an espresso shot contains about 80 mg. - If you follow a vegetarian diet, be sure to keep up with protein and iron needs.
-Speak with your physician or a registered dietician with any concerns.
+For reference, a cup of brewed coffee contains about 100 mg, and an espresso shot contains about 80 mg. - · If you follow a vegetarian or other special diet, be sure to keep up with protein and iron needs.
+Speak with your physician or a registered dietician with any concerns. - · Organic fruits and vegetables are best, if available